 After submitting all the forms including documents to ROC and being satisfied with it, they will provide you a certificate of incorporation along with a unique Company Identification Number (CIN).

-So these were the simple steps to be followed in order to incorporate your section 8 company.
+So these were the simple steps to be followed to incorporate your section 8 company.

 Benefits of incorporating section 8 company.

 - Tax benefits.

 - No stamp duty.